 In response to our patient feedback and survey, we would like to inform all of our patients of our new appointments service.

-Due to the demand of the GP appointments we have employed a Clinical Pharmacist and later this year, an Advanced Nurse Practitioner.
+Due to the demand of the GP appointments we have employed a Clinical Pharmacist and an Advanced Nurse Practitioner.
 You will still be able to see a doctor but we will be signposting the following things to the below.

 ANP / Pharmacist